-IMPORTANT: Resetting The Filter Status Light (some models)

-After replacing the filter cartridge, it will be necessary to press the Filter Status reset button located on the ice and water dispenser.
+IMPORTANT: Resetting The Filter Status Light (some models) After replacing the filter cartridge, it will be necessary to press the Filter Reset button located on the ice and water dispenser.
 This will reset the Filter Status light.
-Push the reset button until the green light flashes (3-15 seconds).
+Push the reset button until the green, red and amber lights flash (10-15 seconds).
 Please refer to the complete dispenser operating instructions attached to the inside of the freezer door.